 Learn more about the online Autism Studies concentration or the BCaBA online programs: Call (866) 758-7670 to speak with a Program Manager or request more information below.

-*The Behavior Analyst Certification Board has approved courses IHS 100 through IHS 406 as meeting the 5th Edition Task List’s coursework requirement for eligibility to take the Board Certified Assistant Behavior Analyst (BCaBA) examination.
+*The Association for Behavior Analysis International (ABAI) has approved courses IHS 100 through IHS 406 as meeting the 5th Edition Task List’s coursework requirement for eligibility to take the Board Certified Assistant Behavior Analyst (BCaBA) examination.
 Applicants will have to meet additional requirements to qualify for the examination.
 Students who enrolled in this program prior to Fall 2018 must register for IHS 465 through IHS 482, which meets the 4th Edition Task List’s coursework requirement for taking the BCaBA examination.
 For information on these courses, please see the SJU Catalog.